-Many researchers are turning to Gibson Assembly to insert fragments into a plasmid without the use of restriction enzymes.
-SnapGene simulates this method with an intuitive interface.
+Gibson Assembly is a popular way to insert fragments into a plasmid without using restriction enzymes.
+To simulate this method, SnapGene provides an intuitive interface.

-For Gibson Assembly, the DNA segments to be joined are amplified by PCR to create overlapping ends.
-Then the amplified products are incubated with assembly enzymes, and the mixture is transformed into bacteria.
+For Gibson Assembly, PCR amplify the DNA segments to create overlapping ends.
+Then incubate the amplified products with assembly enzymes, and transform the mixture into bacteria.

 SnapGene simplifies Gibson Assembly by automating the primer design.
 To plan a Gibson Assembly reaction, just select the DNA fragments that you wish to join, and SnapGene will choose suitable primers.

 Please click below to see a screenshot and a brief tutorial video.